Last updated on October 15th, 2020 at 04:10 am

 - To quantify the phase differences between the two different signals.

-The oscilloscope is used to measure the electrical signal which is displayed on a graph of plots with voltage vs. time was known as a waveform.
-You need just to measure the voltage, rest values are obtained by calculation.
+The oscilloscope is used to measure the electrical signal which is displayed on a graph of plots with voltage vs. time, known as a waveform.
+You just need to measure the voltage, rest values are obtained by calculation.
 Voltage is the amount of electric potential between the two points in a circuit.
-To measure the voltage with your cheap oscilloscope will provide basic information about the signal.
+Measuring the voltage with your cheap oscilloscope will provide basic information about the signal.
 Normally, the oscilloscope has fixed input range, but this can be easily increased or changed with the use of simple potential divider circuit.
 Let us focus on how to measure the voltage with an oscilloscope.

 - Step 1: turn on your oscilloscope and then push the default setup from the front panel key.